-Feedback regarding cultural input into the SWPs is also undertaken on an informal regular basis as the Mallee CMA regard this as the important way of maintaining respect and the conversations build and improve relationships with Traditional Owners.
-There are many meetings and discussions throughout the year with staff and leaders from FPMMAC, where these matters are raised and explored in more detail.
+Feedback regarding cultural input into the Seasonal Water Proposals is also undertaken on an informal basis.
+There are many meetings and discussions throughout the year with staff and leaders from FPMMAC, where environmental water planning is raised and explored in more detail.

-Table 3.1: Cultural objectives relevant to Lindsay Mulcra Wallpolla Islands.
+Table 3.1: Cultural objectives relevant to Lindsay Mulcra Wallpolla